jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/pots-depth.rst

 ------------

 * All the requirements for the manual method, plus...
-* Bright pink nail polish to mark the first axis of the endo-wrist (joint 5).
+* Bright pink nail polish to mark the first axis of the EndoWrist (joint 5).
 If there are any bright pink or red objects directly behind the PSM you may need to move them out of the camera's view or at least farther away.
 Example of pink nail polish and where to